foxr1/alienplanet/README.md

 Used for some of the vegation in the scene. ([Link](https://assetstore.unity.com/packages/3d/vegetation/trees/dream-forest-tree-105297))

 ### Standard Assets for Unity
-Used for the water in the scene and modified the given lens flares for the UFO and sun. ([Link](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351))
+Used for the water in the scene and modified the given lens flares for the UFO and sun.
+The lake in the scene uses the higher quality water and the river uses a lower quality one to avoid low framerate. ([Link](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351))

 ### UFO Model
 Used a UFO model from TurboSquid. ([Link](https://www.turbosquid.com/3d-models/free-3ds-model-flying-saucer/1081073))